Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 New User
 To be able to sign up for a user account.
 To be able to shedule a teetime for a particular date and time.
-TO be able to view the contact details of the website.
+To be able to view the contact details of the website.

 Account Holder:
-To be able manage my tee time.
+To be able change my tee time.
 To be able to cancel a tee time if needed.
 To be able to edit my account